Skip to Main Content Skip to Footer Toggle Navigation Menu

 • Computer science

-The computer science exam will consist of a set of problems that are intended to test the type of thinking required in the area of computer science.
-No particular computer skills are needed for the exam.
-Instead, you will be asked questions that test your ability to think clearly, logically and analytically.
+The computer science exam consists of a set of problems intended to test the type of thinking required in the field of computer science.
+No specific computer skills are required for the exam; instead, students will be asked questions designed to assess their ability to think clearly, logically, and analytically.

 Time allowed: two hours